George McGovern: Remaining Senate years

 McGovern's Select Committee on Nutrition and Human Needs expanded its scope to include national nutrition policy.
-In 1977 it issued a new set of nutritional guidelines for Americans that sought to combat leading killer health conditions.
+In 1977, it issued a new set of nutritional guidelines for Americans that sought to combat leading killer health conditions.
 Titled Dietary Goals for the United States, but also known as the "McGovern Report", it suggested that Americans eat less fat, less cholesterol, less refined and processed sugars, and more complex carbohydrates and fiber.
 While many public health officials had said all of this for some time, the committee's issuance of the guidelines gave it higher public profile.
 The recommendations proved controversial with the cattle, dairy, egg, and sugar industries, including from McGovern's home state.
 The McGovern committee guidelines led to reorganization of some federal executive functions and became the predecessor to the more detailed Dietary Guidelines for Americans later issued twice a decade by the Center for Nutrition Policy and Promotion.

-In 1980, McGovern was one of several liberal Democratic senators targeted for defeat by the National Conservative Political Action Committee (NCPAC), which put out a year's worth of negative portrayals of McGovern.
+In 1980, McGovern was one of several liberal Democratic senators targeted for defeat by the National Conservative Political Action Committee (NCPAC), which put out a year's worth of negative advertising about McGovern.
 It and other anti-abortion groups especially focused on McGovern's support for abortion rights laws.
 McGovern faced a Democratic primary challenge for the first time, from a pro-life candidate.
 McGovern's Republican opponent was James Abdnor, a four-term incumbent congressman who held identical positions to McGovern's on farm issues, was solidly conservative on national issues, and was well liked within the state.
 Abdnor's campaign focused on both McGovern's liberal voting record and what it said was McGovern's lack of involvement in South Dakota affairs.
 McGovern made an issue of NCPAC's outside involvement, and that group eventually withdrew from the campaign after Abdnor denounced a letter it had sent out.
 Far behind in the polls earlier, McGovern outspent Abdnor two-to-one and repeatedly criticized Abdnor's refusal to debate him, thereby drawing attention to a slight speech defect Abdnor had.
 Showing the comeback pattern of some of his past races in the state, McGovern closed the gap for a while.
-However, in November 1980 McGovern was solidly defeated for re-election, getting only 39 percent of the vote to Abdnor's 58 percent.
-McGovern became one of many Democratic casualties of that year's Republican sweep, which became known as the "Reagan Revolution".
+In November 1980, McGovern was defeated for re-election, winning only 39 percent of the vote to Abdnor's 58 percent.
+In what became known as the "Reagan Revolution", McGovern was one of many Democratic casualties of that year's Republican sweep.